 Even the best machine learning models can make errors during deployment.
 This is especially true when there are shifts in training and testing distributions, which we can expect to happen in nearly any practical scenario~\cite{quionero-candela-2009, NEURIPS2019_846c260d, pmlr-v139-koh21a}.
 Selective classification is an approach to mitigating the negative consequences of potentially wrong predictions, by allowing models to abstain on uncertain inputs in order to achieve better accuracy~\cite{Chow1957AnOC, elyaniv2010selective, geifman2017selective}.
 While such systems may indeed be more accurate on average, they still fail to answer a critical question: how reliable are the uncertainties that they use to base their predictions?
 Often it can be important to precisely quantify the uncertainty in each prediction via calibrated confidence metrics (that reflect the true probability of an event of interest, such as our model being correct).
 This is particularly relevant in situations in which a user cannot easily reason about themselves in order to verify predictions; in which there is inherent randomness, and accurate predictions may be impossible; or in which high-stakes decisions are made, that require weighing risks of alternative possible outcomes~\cite{amodei201concrete, jiang2018trust, ovadia-2019-trust}. \looseness=-1

-Consider the task of lung cancer risk assessment, where a model is asked if a patient will develop cancer within the next few years~\cite{nlst-2011}.
-A standard selective classifier may only make predictions on examples with clear outcomes; predictions that are less useful to the radiologists who these models are meant to help~\cite{DROMAIN2013417, doi:10.1148/radiol.2018171820}.
-Furthermore, even if the selective classifier is accurate, it may fail to accurately reflect the risk variations of different patients.
+Consider the task of lung cancer risk assessment, where a model is asked if a patient will develop cancer within the next few years~\cite{nlst-2011}. {A standard selective classifier that aims to maximize accuracy may only make predictions on examples with clear outcomes}; predictions that are less useful to the radiologists who these models are meant to help~\cite{DROMAIN2013417, doi:10.1148/radiol.2018171820}.
+Furthermore, even if the selective classifier is accurate, it may fail to reliably reflect the risk variations of different patients.
 For example, suppose that a patient has a 30\% chance of developing cancer in reality.
 The prediction that the patient \emph{will not} develop cancer will most likely be correct.
 However, knowing the degree of uncertainty in this outcome---namely that the patient's true risk of developing cancer is 30\%---might dramatically change the patient's care plan.
 For these reasons, having a {calibrated} confidence estimate (in this case, that reflects the true likelihood of developing cancer) can be key to guiding clinical decision making~\cite{jiang2012medicine, tsoukalas-2015}. \looseness=-1

 We develop a new approach to selective classification in which we aim to only make predictions with well-calibrated uncertainties.
-In our lung cancer setting, this means that if the model predicts a cancer to develop with confidence $\alpha$ for a group of patients, then a fraction $\alpha$ of them should indeed develop cancer.
-Under our framework, a model should abstain if it is uncertain about its confidence, rather than risk misleading a user.\footnote{Note that the model may still make a \emph{prediction}, but should abstain from providing (or raise a red flag about) its confidence in that prediction.} In other words, we shift the focus from abstaining on uncertain examples, to abstaining on examples with ``uncertain'' uncertainties.
+In our lung cancer setting, this means that if the model predicts that cancer will develop with confidence $\alpha$ for a group of patients, then a fraction $\alpha$ of them should indeed develop cancer.
+Under our framework, a model should abstain if it is uncertain about its confidence, rather than risk misleading a user.\footnote{Alternatively, the model may make a \emph{prediction}, but should abstain from providing (or raise a red flag about) its confidence.} In other words, we shift the focus from abstaining on uncertain examples, to abstaining on examples with ``uncertain'' uncertainties.
 Figure~\ref{fig:method} illustrates our approach.\looseness=-1